JAMALEEY/XatReviveTensei/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to reach out to us at [your-email@example.com](mailto:yami.yamo@hotmail.com).
+Feel free to reach out to us at [SNED MAIL](mailto:yami.yamo@hotmail.com).

 ---